 - Evidence of theft or financial abuse.
 Financial exploitation is a common form of elder abuse; monitor your loved one’s bank accounts and possessions, if possible, to prevent this manipulation.

-Who is Liable for Nursing Home Abuse Injuries?
+Who is Liable for Maryland Nursing Home Abuse Injuries?

 - Understaffing or undertraining.
 Nursing home owners or operators may try to cut costs by hiring too few staff members to care for the residents.
 Even qualified nurses and care workers may be unable to properly monitor a large number of patients.
 Additionally, lack of training of new staff can create hazardous conditions.